Tehreek-e-Jihad Pakistan: Founding manifesto

 Tehreek-e-Jihad Pakistan (TJP) first appeared in February 2023 when it created an official Twitter account 'TehreekJ Pakistan' and, on 24 February, posted its first tweet announcing the group's formal establishment.
 In the tweet, the group wrote "#TJP" and "ہمارا منشور", Urdu for "Our manifesto", (Note: 'منشور' can be translated as 'charter', 'declaration', or 'manifesto') as well as an Urdu-language image titled "Announcement of the Establishment of Tehreek-e-Jihad Pakistan".
 The proclamation, signed in Urdu as "Tehreek-e-Jihad Pakistan Spokesman", begins with the announcement of a decision reached by "long consultations of the great scholars of Sami-ul-Haqq" (referring to the famous Deobandi jihadist scholar named Father of the Taliban) to found a group dedicated towards continuing the movement of Sheikh al-Hind (Mahmund Hasan Deobandi).
-In the charter's second paragraph, TJP explains its purported previous reluctance to emerge from silence into armed struggle against the Pakistani state, which TJP understands to be dominated by a lobby of 'secular classes'.
+In the charter's second paragraph, TJP explains its purported previous reluctance to emerge from silence into armed struggle against the Pakistani state, which TJP believes to be dominated by a lobby of 'secular classes'.

 Despite the passage of more than 75 years [since Creation], we have not seen any practical implementation of the ideology of Pakistan while the secular lobby continues to dig its claws into the society, so we consider further waiting and silence as an expectation of crime and divine punishment.
 But we have come to the conclusion that is not possible to implement the Islamic system in Pakistan without armed jihad, and it is in this context we are guided by the great scholars of Deoband.
 Maulana Abdullah announces a new organization under the leadership of Pakistani for the establishment of Islamic system: Tehreek Jihad Pakistan in the name of "Pakistan".

 The manifesto concludes with an invitation to political supporters of Deobandi political parties, likely most directed at followers of Jamiat Ulema-e-Islam, to abandon political solutions for the Islamization of Pakistan in favor of TJP's armed struggle (jihad) against Pakistani military and security forces, targets TJP sees as defenders of a secular institution.

 To achieve this goal, hundreds of mujahideen and tens of devotees of Islam are ready to sacrifice their lives at all times, God willing.
 We also invite other religious and political parties in Pakistan that have learned through the last 75 years that no results are obtained through political means.
 You gentlemen should stand by our side for the implementation of Islamic system in Pakistan.
 Among our targets are the security institutions imposed on Pakistan, who are the real defenders of this illegitimate system.
 May God bless you.

 In the first three months, the published manifesto received thirteen likes and over 4,600 views on the Twitter (now X) platform.